Best Affordable Amplifier for Turntables

 A healthy budget for an affordable stereo Hi-Fi amplifier that will last for decades is $300-$500.

-The traditional home stereo manufacturers place their entry-level “audiophile” amplifiers in the $300 – $500 price range.
+The premium home stereo manufacturers place their entry-level “audiophile” amplifiers in the $300 – $500 price range.
 So this is a perfect budget to start with.

 If you are looking for extraordinary audiophile sound quality, then you might up the budget from $500.
-But that won’t be necessary for the general vinyl spinner.
+But that won’t be necessary for most vinyl spinners.

 Here are the amplifiers I strongly believe are the two best buys today.